scipr-lab/dizk/README.md

 ### Distributed zkSNARK

-Next, we benchmark the running time of the setup and the prover on an increasing number of constraints and with an increasing number of executors.
+We benchmark the running time of the setup and the prover on an increasing number of constraints and with an increasing number of executors.
 Note that we do not need to evaluate the zkSNARK verifier as it is a simple and fast algorithm that can be run even on a smartphone.

 <p align="center"><img src="https://user-images.githubusercontent.com/9260812/43099290-91ec40c0-8e76-11e8-8391-c30fbddc4acd.png" width="67%"></p>